Spin-up and spin distribution of stellar black holes grown by gas accretion in proto-stellar clusters

-Recent observations by JWST revealed five proto-stellar cluster candidates in the Cosmic Gems arc galaxy at high redshift, $z = 10.2$, \citep{2024Natur.632..513A}, which present low metallicity and are remarkably compact.
+Recent observations by the James Webb Space Telescope (JWST) revealed five proto-stellar cluster candidates in the Cosmic Gems arc galaxy at high redshift, $z = 10.2$, \citep{2024Natur.632..513A}, which present low metallicity and are remarkably compact.
 Their typical masses are $\sim 10^6\,{\rm M}_\odot$ and half-light radii $\sim 1\, {\rm pc}$.
-Such proto-stellar clusters are plausibly the progenitors of globular clusters \citep{2015MNRAS.454.1658K,2017MNRAS.469L..63R,2018ApJ...869..119E}.
+Such proto-stellar clusters are plausibly the progenitors of globular clusters (GCs) \citep{2015MNRAS.454.1658K,2017MNRAS.469L..63R,2018ApJ...869..119E}.
 These JWST observations provide observationally motivated cluster parameters for our models.